raphslalom/ds-vm/slalomdsbox/readme.md

-# Creating a Data Science Vagrant Box
+# Creating a data science Vagrant box

 _Created in July 2020 by [raphael.vannson@slalom.com](mailto:raphael.vannson@slalom.com?subject=[Data%20Science%20VM])_

+## Abstract

-Use these instructions to create a new `slalomdsbox` box from scratch.
+Use these instructions explain how the `slalomds` box file was created from scratch.
+They can be re-used/modified to create your own box.

+## Pre-requisites

+Execute all the pre-requisites documented in `../readme.md`.

 ## Create `slalomdsvm_snapshot` VM